apiel/zicBox/hardware/ZicPixel/README.md

 Small version of ZicBox using capacitive PCB keyboard with MPR121 ICs and smaller display.
 The goal is to reduce the cost and make ZicBox more affordable.

+> [!WARNING] Work in progress.
+The prototype using a capacitive keyboard was not very pleasant to use.
+Making affordable device should not goes against user experience, so I will leave the idea of capacitive keyboard and instead try to use low profile mecanical keycaps.
+Also I need to find a solution for better integration of the display...

 ### Material